dimgerasimou/xrandr-setup/README.md

 ### Monitor

-Every new monitor must be enclosed in brackets `'[', ']'`.
-The options of the monitor list must be comma seperated, however they can also indented in new lines.
 Any option left empty except the `id` is set at its maximum allowed by XRandR.

 The monitor options include: